danghung1202/awesome-note/episerver.md

 Following this way, you can decorate the default implement of any method ex add `virtual` keyword, logging, audit..

+> Thanks Ha.Bui for this useful note :)

 > [More about Decorate with StructureMap](https://robertlinde.se/posts/ioc,-structuremap-and-an-async-generic-repository/)